neovimhaskell/haskell-vim/README.md

 ##### Neovim

-With Neovim you get additional features such as
+With Neovim you get additional features such as:

 * `HaskellCaseSplit`: split the pattern variable under the cursur (saves current file)
 * `HaskellAddDecl`: inserting function declaration based on type signature under the cursur (saves current file)

+This requires `ghc-mod`.

+You can configure an explicit path to your `ghg-mod` binary if needed by setting `g:ghc_mod_executable`.

 #### Cabal